Nearly all sessions are now listed - find the schedule below!

 All Levels

-This workshop will focus on how to organize online community conversations using exploratory discussions.
-Three different organizations will share their 3+ years of experience in organizing ongoing, interactive, online community conversations.
-Come to learn how we did it and what we learned, take facilitation plans and how-to guides for your own discussions.
-In this workshop, you will also take part in an exploratory discussion where you can share your own experiences of participating in and/or organizing online discussions.
-We will share our best practices and learn from each other’s experiences.
-In developing and leading this workshop, we are open to collaborating with other organizations that have been doing online exploratory discussions.
+This workshop will focus on how to organize exploratory community conversations online.
+Come learn how to build connection, understanding, trust, and exploration in online discussions.
+In this workshop, three different organizations will share best practices from their 3+ years of experience in organizing ongoing, interactive, online community conversations.
+We will share lessons learned, facilitation plans, and how-to guides you can use for your own discussions.
+You will also take part in an exploratory conversation where you will have a chance to learn from each other by sharing your own experiences of participating in and/or organizing online discussions. (previously titled: Organizing Online Community Conversations Using Exploratory Discussions)

 Laura Black - Communication Studies Professor; Ohio University